-Administrative Record .
-Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) requires establishment of an administrative record, which is a compilation of decision documents and supporting materials that together form the basis for the selection of a response action.
+Administrative Record CERCLA requires establishment of an administrative record, which is a compilation of decision documents and supporting materials that together form the basis for the selection of a response action.
 The administrative record should include all the final documents that are a part of the decision-making process.
 Air Sparging .
 A remedial process in which pressurized air is injected below the groundwater table for removal of contaminants through volatilization.
-Applicable or Relevant and Appropriate Documents (ARARS) • Other laws and requirements that must be met in complying with CERCLA.
+Applicable or Relevant and Appropriate Requirements (ARARs) Other laws and requirements that must be met in complying with CERCLA.
 ARARs include cleanup standards, standards of control, and other substantive environmental protection criteria for hazardous substances, as specified by federal and state law and regulations.
-Base Realignment and Closure (BRAC) A Department of Defense (DoD) program that focuses on compliance and cleanup efforts at military installations undergoing closure or realignment, as authorized by Congress in four rounds of base closures for 1988, 1991, 1993, and 1995.
-The first BRAC round was conducted in 1988 based on recommendations by the Defense Secretary's Commission on Base Realignment and Closure.
+Base Realignment and Closure (BRAC) A DoD program that focuses on compliance and cleanup efforts at military installations undergoing closure or realignment, as authorized by Congress in four rounds of base closures for 1988, 1991, 1993, and 1995.
+The first base realignment and closure (BRAC) round was conducted in 1988 based on recommendations by the Defense Secretary's Commission on Base Realignment and Closure.
 Congress enacted the Defense Base Closure and Realignment Act of 1990 to authorize base closure rounds in 1991, 1993, and 1995.
-The Defense Environmental Restoration Program (DERP) goal within the BRAC program is to conduct environmental remediation as efficiently as possible to expedite the transfer and reuse property by the community.
+The DERP goal within the BRAC program is to conduct environmental remediation as efficiently as possible to speed transfer to and reuse by the community.
 Bioslurping A process used to extract free-phase fuel from groundwater.
 The bioslurper uses a vacuum to draw petroleum to a well, then "slurps" the petroleum from the top of the groundwater.
 The vacuum action also draws air into the soil, which promotes microbial biodegradation.
 Bioslurping removes the contamination source and cleans up the contaminated soil as well.
 Bioventing .
 A process by which oxygen is delivered to contaminated unsaturated soil by forced air movement (extraction or injection) to stimulate biodegradation by increasing oxygen concentrations.
 BRAC Cleanup Plan (BCP) A plan developed by a closing or realigning installation's cleanup team to map the restoration work needed to make property available for transfer, including MMRP requirements.
 The BCP includes schedules and estimated costs for the environmental restoration work needed to support the transfer and reuse of property at an installation.
-BRAC Cleanup Team (BCT) A group composed of the DoD BRAC Environmental Coordinator, the U.S. Environmental Protection Agency, and state remedial project managers that coordinates cleanup at BRAC installations.
-The BCT is the primary forum for addressing issues that affect the execution of cleanup to facilitate reuse.
-The purpose of the BCT is to adopt a common-sense approach to environmental cleanup by developing common goals and then make decisions and set priorities based on these goals.